 I have been lucky because I have not needed as many visits to the clinics or hospitals during my stay here.
 However, just to allay your fears and anxiety, I will illustrate my one and only time going to a government clinic.

 Once I had a high fever for two or three days consecutively, which didn’t go down.
 My wife told me to seek help at the nearby government clinic, or what is called Klinik Kesihatan.
-We just walked in without any appointment.
+We just walked in without an appointment.

 Although there were many people, I did not have to wait long to see a doctor.
 They ran a blood test and found I had dengue fever.
 After the consultation, I waited for the medicine that I collected at the pharmacy within the clinic.
 I paid only RM1 for the whole visit.

 My subsequent visits each cost the same throughout my illness.
 I even went to the government hospital to seek further help when a week went by without getting better.
 I wasn’t warded, thank goodness, and was told I could ride out the sickness at home.
-The hospital fee came up to only RM15 (~$4 USD).
+The hospital fee came up to only RM15 (US$4).

 Advantages and Disadvantages of Public Healthcare